margual56/nix-bucks/README.md

 ## Non-goals
 - Provide detailed information
 - Do statistics with the data

-## Planned features
-- [ ] Translation to Spanish (if you know more languages, please feel free to contribute)!
-- [x] A complete overhaul of the UI: New colors, new layout, new design.
-I hired a professional designer to design this (please consider donating).
-- [ ] A small banner at the bottom that only shows up the second time that you open the program.
-Once you dismiss it, it won't show up again.
-It will ask the user to consider donating to the project.
-- [x] An icon for the application.
-- [ ] A splash screen to organize profiles: save, copy, load, etc.
-- [x] A refactor of the code: Cleanup, documentation and optimizations.

 # Help!
 If you know Rust and think you can help, please do! :)